 France is one of the most desirable holiday destinations in the world, offering cosmopolitan cities like Paris, world-famous tourist attractions like the Eiffel Tower and the Louvre museum, and some of the world’s best cuisine.
-When the new European Travel Authorization System for Europe is introduced in 2021, eligible passport holders will be able to get an ETIAS France for travel to the country and within the rest of the Schengen Area.
+When the new European Travel Authorization System for Europe is introduced in late 2022, eligible passport holders will be able to get an ETIAS France for travel to the country and within the rest of the Schengen Area.

 What is ETIAS?

 The ETIAS is the new EU Travel Information and Authorisation System for Europe.
 The proposal for the ETIAS program was approved in 2016 and it is expected to be implemented from the end of 2022.
 The system will require previously visa-free travelers to pre-register for travel authorization to any of the 26 Schengen Area countries, including France.
 The information provided will then be checked against security databases in order to pre-screen any risks before travelers reach EU borders.

 The aim of the ETIAS visa waiver France is to improve border control within the Schengen Area, as well as to make the permit application process more efficient.
 Some citizens who previously had to go to a consulate or embassy to get a French tourist visa will be able to complete the ETIAS France application form to obtain the France ETIAS instead.Application Form

 Who Will Need ETIAS to Travel to France?

 There are currently a number of countries who can travel to France and the Schengen Area for up to 90 days without a visa.
 These are: